 While pursuing his Juris Doctor, Stephen was actively involved in the Indigenous Law Students Association, and served as president of the association in his second year.
 During that time Stephen worked under Judge Alexander Wolf as a clinician with the Indigenous Community Legal Clinic where he assisted low-income Indigenous clients in East Vancouver with criminal and family law matters in the British Columbia Provincial Court.
 Stephen continues to volunteer as a coach of UBC Law’s Kawaskimhon Moot team.

 After law school, Stephen articled with and practiced for five years at Mandell Pinder LLP, a boutique Aboriginal law firm in Vancouver’s historic Yaletown.
 His desire to be close to family and on his Homelands led him to relocate to Regina in early 2021 where he became an associate at one of the largest law firms in Saskatchewan, before joining Howe Legal as an associate lawyer later in 2021.

-Stephen is currently an associate at McKercher LLP.
-Prior to joining McKercher LLP in 2021, Stephen practiced for five years with a boutique Aboriginal law firm in Vancouver’s Yaletown.
-Stephen’s practice includes research, economic development, governance, negotiation, consultation, advocacy and strategic advice relating to Aboriginal rights.
-Stephen has a particular practice interest in Indigenous laws and having them taken seriously as law, equal in weight and force to those of the Crown.
+Stephen’s practice includes advocacy, governance, negotiation, research, economic development, consultation, and strategic advice relating to Aboriginal rights.
+Stephen has a particular practice interest in Indigenous laws and having them taken seriously as law, equal in weight and force to those of the Crown and its successors.

-Stephen enjoys hunting, fishing and being on the land.
-He also takes pleasure in cycling, hiking and traveling.
-Stephen hopes to use his western legal education to effect positive change both within his community and in the lives of Indigenous people generally.
-He is driven by a desire to continue the good work of those who came before him, and to leave a better world for our children and future generations.
+Stephen enjoys most hunting and fishing and being on the land.
+He also enjoys hockey, cycling, golfing, hiking, and traveling.
+He hopes to use his education to create positive change both within his Métis community and within the lives of Indigenous people generally.
+Stephen is driven by a desire to continue the good work of those who came before him, and to leave a better world for our children and the future generations.